mwheymans/miceafter/README.md

 statistical analyses across the multiply imputed datasets.
-Subsequently, pooling functions are available in the form of separate `pool` functions, like the `pool_levenetest` function to pool Levene’s tests across multiply imputed datasets.
+Subsequently, pooling functions are available in the form of separate `pool` functions, like the `pool_levenetest` function to pool Levene’s tests across multiply imputed datasets or the `pool_propdiff_nw function` to pool the difference between proportions according to method Newcombe-Wilson.
 The package also contains a function `glm_mi` to pool and select linear and logistic regression functions.

-With more to come …
+With more and more pooling functions added over time.

 ## Installation